ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   subtitle: "Here's the trick: Magic Pie Copywriting is really just one guy—a
     freelance copywriter from Buffalo, New York.
 But don't feel deceived!
 He usually works with a small network of marketing professionals, too.
-    Together, we can make some pretty cool stuff."
+    Together, they can make some pretty cool stuff."
   buttonTitle: meet the team
 ---